thermalogic/SEES/README.md

 # Foundamentals and Practice of Software Engineering with Python

-* For any suggestions, comments, bugs ..., you can use [the github issue](https://github.com/PySEE/home/issues) or email to me [cmh@seu.edu.cn](cmh@seu.edu.cn) .
+* If you have concerns about the course, please email to me or open [the github issue](https://github.com/PySEE/home/issues).
 I value all suggestions.

+    * Email: cmh@seu.edu.cn.

 ##  Goal